notsquirrelcoding/simulation/README.md

 - Probability that someone will die
 - How the units will be connected (will connections be random?)
 - How do the number of dead people affect the simulation

+## Todo
+- Please put all of the files in a folder. this project is structured very badly.